-This collection will contain approximately 15 titles, including the latest volumes in the series Bloomsbury Shinto Studies and Bloomsbury Advances in Religion.
+This collection contains 15 titles, including the latest volumes in the series Bloomsbury Shinto Studies and Bloomsbury Advances in Religion.
 Titles include Islamic Spirituality; Death Anxiety and Religious Belief; Hindu Worldviews; and UFOs, Conspiracy Theories and the New Age.

 Bloomsbury Religious Studies explores religion around the world, covering topics such as religion, gender and sexuality, and religion and popular culture, as well as offering the latest research in theory and method.
 The Religious Studies 2018 collection will feature around 28 titles, with highlights including The Bloomsbury Handbook of Religion and Nature, U2 and the Religious Impulse, and Religion in the Age of Obama.

-Bloomsbury brings together the riches of several lists, such as T&T Clark and Burns & Oates.
+Bloomsbury brings together 38 titles from several lists, such as T&T Clark and Burns & Oates.
 We cover all areas of theology from Ethics and Church History through to Dogmatics and Systematic Theology: the best books in the field for everyone interested in theology, from undergraduates to scholars.